-This session is available as an online webinar series (2x60-minute webinars) or an onsite session at your organization.
-See the upcoming public webinar series dates on the right and join us soon!
+This session is available as an online webinar series (2x60-minute webinars) or an on-site session at your organization.
+Please contact us to request scheduling.

 Who should attend?